GSA/idmanagement.gov/_playbooks/playbook-whfb.md

 WHfB PINs may seem similar to passwords at first glance.
 However, there is a fundamental difference: PINs typically are local to the device and not transmitted over the internet, unlike a Microsoft 365 or Azure Active Directory (Azure AD) User Principal Name and Password combination.
 Device PIN creation establishes a trusted relationship with the identity provider (Azure AD).
 It also creates an asymmetric key pair that is used for authentication.
 Transmittal of the public key to the authentication server completes the sign-in request.
 When paired with a Trusted Platform Module (TPM) chip, tamper protection is enabled.
 This feature protects the key material from attackers and locks the device after too many incorrect PIN attempts.
 Biometric data is stored locally on the device and never sent to external devices or servers.
 As stated previously, authentication occurs via the asymmetric key.
 Users can delete or remove their biometric information by visiting **Settings** \> **Accounts** \> **Sign-in options.**

 # Assumptions
 This playbook assumes that devices are cloud-only joined and that no hybrid configuration with Active Directory exists.
+Hybrid deployments come in multiple designs with constraints based on on-premise components.
+This playbook is meant to support agencies in implementing the Fedearl Zero Trust Strategy action steps for application action and reducing the use of network authentication.
+Deploying Windows Hello for Business in a [hybrid environment](https://learn.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-identity-verification#hybrid-deployments){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} comes in four configurations driven by how devices are managed.
+1. Cloud kerberos trust
+2. Key trust
+3. Certificate trust, mixed managed
+4. Certificate Trust, modern managed

-Deploying Windows Hello for Business in a hybrid environment requires configuring Azure AD Connect, Azure AD Kerberos and deploying either a Cloud Trust Device Configuration Profile in Microsoft Intune (Intune), a Key trust deployment in on-premises Active Directory, or a hybrid certificate trust deployment, which requires Active Directory Federated Services (ADFS).
+These hybrid deployments require configuring Azure AD Connect, Azure AD Kerberos and deploying either a Cloud Trust Device Configuration Profile in Microsoft Intune (Intune), a Key trust deployment in on-premises Active Directory, or a hybrid certificate trust deployment, which requires Active Directory Federated Services (ADFS).
 Of these three hybrid options, the Cloud Kerberos trust deployment is recommended.

-More on that here: [Windows Hello for Business cloud Kerberos trust clients configuration and enrollment | Microsoft Learn](https://learn.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-cloud-kerberos-trust-provision?tabs=intune){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}
+# Prerequisites
+For cloud-joined deployment, this playbook assumes that:

-This playbook assumes that all devices have a TPM 2.0 module that complies with Federal Information Processing Standards (FIPS).
+- all devices have a TPM 2.0 module that complies with Federal Information Processing Standards (FIPS).
 All devices should be on Windows 10 version 1709 (or later) or Windows 11.
 Preferably, all devices should be Windows 10 version 1903 or later.

-This playbook also assumes that:

-- Devices are equipped with an infrared camera or fingerprint reader to perform biometric authentication.
+- Devices are equipped with an infrared camera or fingerprint reader for biometric authentication.
 - Microsoft Intune (Intune) is the Windows MDM solution.

-# Prerequisites
-Devices must be Azure AD registered at minimum, and it's preferable that devices are Azure AD joined.

-Users must have a Microsoft Intune license feature as a stand-alone license or as part of a bundled license (Microsoft 365 E3 for GCC High and Microsoft 365 E5 for GCC High).

-It's also preferrable that all users have an Azure AD Premium P1 or P2 subscription, which is needed for automatic MDM enrollment when the device joins Azure AD.
+- Not required, but it's preferable that all users have an Azure AD Premium P1 or P2 subscription, which is needed for automatic MDM enrollment when the device joins Azure AD.
 Azure AD Premium P1 licenses also grant access to Azure AD Multi-Factor Authentication (MFA) through Conditional Access policies.

 # Technology and terms

-[Introduction to device identity and join types](https://learn.microsoft.com/en-us/azure/active-directory/devices/overview){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}
+See this Microsoft primer on [Introduction to device identity and join types](https://learn.microsoft.com/en-us/azure/active-directory/devices/overview){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}

 **Join type**